Methodist College Belfast: Musical events

 The college holds several public musical events throughout the year.
 Senior Prize Distribution is held in October, in the Queen's University Belfast Sir William Whitla Hall and features performances from the Girls' Choir, Senior Choir, Senior Orchestra, Jazz Band, and the Band.
 The Autumn Concert then follows, normally held in a church or cathedral in Belfast, which features performances various musical groups.
 In December, a Service of Nine Lessons and Carols is held in the Chapel of Unity.
 This features several Christmas carols sung by the Chapel Choir, interspersed with Bible readings by pupils and staff.
 On the last day of the Winter term, College Carols is held in Fisherwick Presbyterian Church.
 The Easter Concert is the biggest musical event in the school year, and has been held in the main auditorium of the Waterfront Hall in recent years.
 The first half of the concert consists of performances by each of the college's music groups, and the second half of the concert features the Senior Choir & Orchestra performing a large-scale choral piece, followed by a popular piece of music.
 The light-hearted Band Concert is held in the Whitla Hall of the college near the end of the Summer Term.
 Every other June, there is a Summer Serenade held in a church in Belfast.
 The musical calendar ends with Junior Prize Distribution, which features performances from the Junior Choir, Junior Orchestra and the Band.

+Philip Stopford's Missa Deus Nobiscum was commissioned to celebrate the school's 150th anniversary.
+Its first performance was in the Waterfront Hall, Belfast, on 14 March 2019, conducted by Ruth McCartney MBE.